smitchell/water-monitoring-azure-example/README.md

-# Azure Flood Warning System
+# Azure Water Monitoring System

 The purpose of this example is to demonstrate the use of Azure storage options.
 It consists of the following: